-The Heaven’s Gate cult mass suicide was not done all at one time.
-Fifteen members committed suicide on March 24th, fifteen on March 25th and nine on March 26th.
+The Heaven’s Gate cult mass suicide did not happen all at one time.
+Fifteen members committed suicide on March 24th, fifteen on March 25th, and nine on March 26th.
 In total, 21 women and 18 men died.
-The method used was taking crushed sleeping pills mixed with apple sauce or pudding and washing it down with Vodka.
-The surviving members would then place a plastic bag over the drugged members head once they were asleep to ensure death.
+The method involved adding crushed sleeping pills to apple sauce or pudding and washing it down with Vodka.
+The surviving members then place a plastic bag over the drugged member’s head after they fall asleep to ensure death.

-All members were found neatly on their beds with a square purple cloth over their upper torso.
+Law enforcement discovered All all the members neatly on their beds with a square purple cloth over their upper torso.
 They all wore a black shirt, sweat pants, and brand new Nike shoes.
 Each member had a $5.00 bill and 3 quarters in their pocket.

 Applewhite considered the members of his group as “crew members”.
 He identified himself as the Captain and Ti as the Admiral in their latest return back to Earth.
-The patches sewn on their shirts identified them as the “Heaven’s Gate Away Team”.
-These were some of the references Applewhite seemed to borrow from the science fiction television and movie series “Star Trek”.
-In fact, Nichelle Nichols, known for her role as Lt Uhura in the Star Trek series, had a brother Thomas who was a member of this cult who died with the group.
+Additionally, they added patches to their shirts identifying themselves as the “Heaven’s Gate Away Team”.
+Applewhite seemed to borrow many references from the science fiction television and movie series “Star Trek”.
+In fact, Thomas, the brother of Nichelle Nichols, known for her role as Lt Uhura in the Star Trek series, also died with the group.

 One member, Rio Di Angelo, was chosen to stay behind to ensure their literature continued to be spread.
 Two former members who did not die that day were Wayne Cook and Charlie Humphreys.
 However, they both committed suicide a short time later to “rejoin” the group.